 Soall Bistro: Village Plaza's Vietnamese restaurant, Soall Bistro, held its big grand opening in August and sibling owners Mia Lunt and Tan Nguyen were eager to unveil a brand new menu.
 The restaurant originally opened on Bessom Street in March in the former home of Kitsen Table.

-Hungry Betty's Bar & Grille: Hungry Betty's Bar & Grille reopen at Village Plaza in September with a new owner, a new chef and a new look.
+Hungry Betty's Bar & Grille: Hungry Betty's Bar & Grille reopen at Village Plaza in September with a .
 At a meeting in July, the Board of Selectmen unanimously approved the transfer of three Hungry Betty's Bar & Grille licenses to new owner Jason Rakauskas.
 The restaurant was signed over to Rakauskas by former owner and Swampscott resident Patty Johnson.